Coding

 replace weight_third = -9 if weight_third == .

-Two common ways of specifying conditions in R:
+Common ways of specifying conditions in R:

 • ifelse(), in base R

-• case_when() from dplyr
+• if_else() and case_when() from dplyr

 data |> mutate(